 From great pain comes great genius.
 And let’s not muck about, Amy Winehouse, the gobby girl from North London, the unassuming jazz singer, had both in buckets.

 The Age of Adaline is a decent enough film, Blake Lively does ok and it perks up when Harrison Ford turns up but… it could have been so much more.

 Death.
 What is death anyway?
 If life is a journey from the cradle to the grave, where does it all end?
 How are we supposed to behave?

 Alex Garland is a mighty fine writer.
 He’s now a director.
-His past writing credits include The Beach, 28 Days Later, Sunshine, Never Let Me Go, Dredd and now Ex … Continue reading Ex Machina: Lessons in playing God
+His past writing credits include The Beach, 28 Days Later, Sunshine, Never Let Me Go, Dredd and now Ex Machina.
+With the latter he’s stepped up to the director’s chair, and done so without missing a beat.
+He’s been helped by a great cast… Continue reading Ex Machina: Lessons in playing God

 Reese Witherspoon is due a good performance.
 The last time she gave one, let’s be honest, was as June Carter in Walk The Line in 2005.
-Since then she’s been … Continue reading Wild: Witherspoon’s epic journey of discovery
+Since then she’s been coasting a little with below par rom-coms and the like.
+However that’s water under the bridge now, or snow down the mountain, whatever wilderness phrase… Continue reading Wild: Witherspoon’s epic journey of discovery

-The brainchild of novelist Tom Perrotta and brought to the small screen with the help of Damon Lindelof (the chap that drove most of us mad with frustration for years … Continue reading The Leftovers: season one review
+The brainchild of novelist Tom Perrotta and brought to the small screen with the help of Damon Lindelof (the chap that drove most of us mad with frustration for years with Lost), The Leftovers was an unexpectedly beautiful and tragically poignant portrayal of the way society – and the world at large – copes with… Continue reading The Leftovers: season one review